IeuanWalker/Maui.Switch/README.md

 This is a switch/ toggle control that would allow you to create any style switch you'd like. <br>
 This component is built on top/ from this great libary - https://github.com/Phenek/Global.InputForms.
 Fixes a few issues, adds more options for styling and improved accessibility.

-Take a look at the sample app included within this project -
+Take a look at the demo app included within this project -

 ![Sample App](Doc/SampleApp.gif)